typst/typst/tests/typ/style/wrap.typ

 in booklovers and the great fulfiller of human need.

 ---
-// Test wrap in template.
+// Test wrap in content block.
 A [_B #wrap c in [*#c*]; C_] D

 ---